Nathan-Bransby-NMT/fleek-nextjs-boilerplate/README.md

 fleek-next build
 ```

+### 2. Fleek Function

-2. Now, Create the Fleek Function using the Fleek CLI:
+Now, Create the Fleek Function using the Fleek CLI:

 ```bash
 //syntax